 Statutes of limitations are important in filing PI claims since you may lose your chance of being compensated for your injuries.
 However, having gone through an accident, it may prove to be a difficult task.

-A PI attorney will be a huge relief on your part not only to allow you some ease but since he is an expert in preparing demand letters.
+A PI attorney will be a huge relief on your part in preparing demand letters.
 Having an attorney to help you will render the letter professional in form and structure.

 He also knows what to include such as the following: